In this section you’ll find an overview of the areas surrounding areas the Leeds City region, along with advice on housing.

 York is famous for its fantastic medieval Cathedral, commonly known as York Minster, it’s one of the largest of its kind in Northern Europe.
-It’s also famous for the ‘Shambles’, a maze of beautiful cobble streets and narrow alleyways lined with cafés, boutiques and traditional pubs.
-In the summer months, York Racecourse hosts the flagship 4 day Ebor Festival, one of the UK’s oldest and most famous horse races, which is combined with fashion and fun.
+It’s also famous for its maze of beautiful cobble streets and narrow alleyways (including the ‘Shambles’) which are lined with cafés, boutiques and traditional pubs.
+York Racecourse is a popular destination, hosting festivals and race days throughout the year.
+In the summer months, it hosts the flagship 4 day Ebor Festival, one of the UK’s oldest and most famous horse races, which is combined with fashion and fun.

 York offers a whole range of housing possibilities, from modern apartments to beautiful Georgian townhouses and country mansions.
-Clementhorpe, Fulford, Knavesmire and Tadcaster Road are popular town areas, whilst Wilberfoss, Elvington and Dunnington are popular rural areas.
+Property is available in both urban areas such as Clementhorpe, Fulford, Knavesmire and Tadcaster Road, and in more rural areas such as Wilberfoss, Elvington, Askham Bryan and Nether Poppleton.

 The average price of a flat is approximately £214,000, and the average for a terraced house is £254,817.
 The overall average price for property in York is £301,931.
 (Zoopla 2019)